 Putting the ‘operation’ in ‘co-operation’.
 Find out in this WG why the building looks as good as it does and how all the appliances are still working.
 If you’re good with your hands or keen to learn, this is for you.

-All things legal and financial are taken care of by this WG; from leases to bills, and budgets to assets.
+All things legal and administrative are taken care of by this WG.
 Logistical stuff is your talent?
 Then this could be the WG of your dreams.

 This WG is pretty self-reflective and addresses the democratic structures of the co-op to help make getting involved and having your voice heard more effective.
 If equality ticks your box, get to this WG.